 A. Allocation.
-Authorized ranges and targets for the subcomponents of the Portfolio are in the following table.
+Authorized ranges and targets for the subcomponents of the IS Portfolio are in the following table.

-Subcomponents Minimum Target Maximum Inflation Linked Bonds 0.0% 33.0% 75.0% Publicly Traded Natural Resources 0.0% 17.0% 50.0% Private Natural Resources 0.0% 40 50 .0% 75.0% Other Real Assets and Diversifiers 0.0% 10 0.0% 50.0%
+Subcomponents Minimum Target Maximum

+Inflation Linked Bonds 0.0% 25.0% 75.0%

+Publicly Traded Natural Resources 0.0% 0.0% 50.0%

+Private Natural Resources 0.0% 50.0% 75.0%

+Other Real Assets and Diversifiers 0.0% 25.0% 75.0%

 - B. Duration.
-Longer duration fixed rate investments may be affected by interest rate movements.
-The Portfolio will diversify among various types of investments to reduce duration risk. - C. Diversification.
-To allow the Fund to raise liquidity from the Portfolio when inflation negatively impacts other Portfolios, IMD will attempt to diversify the portfolio among various vehicles based on their liquidity structures and between income- and appreciation-based investments and strategies. - D. Leverage is authorized within the Portfolio, but must be regularly monitored to determine the reasonableness in the context of investment strategy.
+Longer-duration fixed rate investments may be affected by interest rate movements.
+The IS Portfolio will diversify among various types of investments to reduce duration risk. - C. Diversification.
+To allow the Fund to raise liquidity from the IS Portfolio when inflation negatively impacts other Portfolios, IMD shall attempt to diversify the IS Portfolio among various vehicles based on their liquidity structures and between income- and appreciation-based investments and strategies. - D. Leverage is authorized within the IS Portfolio but must be regularly monitored to determine the reasonableness in the context of investment strategy.
 IMD acknowledges that certain vehicles utilized will primarily provide discretion to the general partners and managing members for individual vehicles' leverage levels.

-The Portfolio's custom benchmark consists of 33.0% Bank of America Merrill Lynch 01-3 Years U.S. Inflation-Linked Treasury Index, 17% Dow Jones-UBS Commodities Index, and 4050% of the dynamically weighted combination of Cambridge Energy the benchmarks of investments classified within Private Equity Natural Resources or Other Real Assets and Diversifiers.
-For that 50% portion of the Portfolio's benchmark, industry standard benchmarks will be utilized for each specific strategies (e.g., Burgiss Group Private iQ Private Energy Index and, NCREIF Timberland Index, etc.), but if such benchmarks do not exist for a specific strategy the benchmark shall be the rate of consumer price inflation plus a premium of 250 basis points.
+The IS Portfolio's custom benchmark is the dynamically weighted combination of the ICE BofA 1-3 Years U.S. Inflation-Linked Treasury Index, the Bloomberg Commodities Index, and a combination of the benchmarks of investments classified within Private Natural Resources or Other Real Assets and Diversifiers.
+Industry standard benchmarks shall be utilized for each specific strategy (e.g., Burgiss Group Private iQ-MSCI Private Energy Index, NCREIF Timberland Index, etc.), but if such benchmarks do not exist for a specific strategy the benchmark shall be the ICE BofA 5-10 Year US Inflation-Linked Treasury Index.
 In addition, the performance of investments may be measured relative to the performance of investment managers employing similar investment strategies and using data provided by relevant, reputable sources.
+On 10-year and longer-term basis, the IS Portfolio's performance shall be compared to a blend of 60% Bloomberg Commodities Index and 40% ICE BofA 1-3 Years U.S. Inflation-Linked Treasury Index.